Kim Ok-suk: Later life

 In his later years, Roh Tae-woo suffered from cerebellar degeneration and his health has deteriorated to the point that he was relegated into a wheelchair.
 As a result, Kim took care of him, until his death in 2021.

 On 2013, Roh Tae-woo admitted to corruption 16 years after being in office and had to repay illegally gained wealth of W24 billion (22 million USD) of a W262.9 billion fine for corruption in office.
 It is believed that his fraudulent savings were transferred to a bank in his wife's name.
 As a result, she agreed in repaying her husband's debt to the state.

 Personal life

 Kim and Roh Tae-woo have two children: daughter Soh Yeong Roh (born 1961) and son Jae-heon Roh (born 1965).
-Jae-heon is currently a legal advisor with the Barun Law Firm in the United States, while Soh is the founder and current director of Art Center Nabi in Seoul.
+Jae-heon is currently the ambassador of South Korea to China since 2025, while Soh is the founder and current director of Art Center Nabi in Seoul.
 Soh is married to the chairman of the South Korean group SK Corporation Chey Tae-won, with their divorce proceedings underway since 2017.

 In April 2021, she and her husband were baptized and converted to Catholicism from Protestantism.
 She was given the baptismal name Mary.